-- Guild members must leave their prejudices, no matter what they are, at the door.
+- Leave your prejudices at the door.
 We are there to support each other and to provide safety from rejection.
-Please refrain from talking about religion, politics, or other belief systems that don’t pertain to the works being discussed.
+Please refrain from talking about religion, politics, or other belief systems that don’t pertain to writing or the works being discussed.

 - Membership is a privilege.
-Any member who is disruptive, ignores the guidelines, verbally attacks another person or the person’s writing will be asked to leave the guild, and their membership will be revoked.
+Any member who is disruptive, ignores this information, or verbally attacks another person’s writing will be asked to leave the guild, and their membership will be revoked.

 - First, copy what you want to put on the wall.
 (Highlight and Control C.)